 An introduction to some proven techniques of financial management for the individual.
 Emphasis on the development of a program of financial management, including budgeting, consumer credit, consumer spending, insurance, investments in real estate, securities, commodities, income tax planning, retirement planning, and other financial problems of the individual.
 Assessment Level(s): AELR 930/ELAR 980/READ 099.
-Three hours lecture/ discussion each week.
+Three hours lecture/discussion each week.
 Formerly BA 211.

-BSAD 210 Statistics for Business and Economics CE-R
+BSAD 210 Statistics for Business and Economics CE-

 An introductory course in the business and economic application of descriptive and inferential statistics.
 The meaning and role of statistics in business and economics, frequency distributions, graphical presentations, measures of central tendency and dispersion, probability, discrete and continuous probability distributions, inferences pertaining to means and proportions, regression and correlation, time series analysis, and decision theory will be discussed.
-PREREQUISITE(S): A grade of C or better in MATH 093 or MATH 096; appropriate score on mathematics assessment test; or consent of department.
-Assessment Level(s): ENGL 101/ENGL 101A, READ 120.
+Assessment Level(s): ENGL 101/ENGL 101A, MATH 117 , READ 120.
 Three hours each week.
 Formerly BA 210.